ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/Interview-with-wildfire-PIO.md

 *I interviewed a wildfire PIO in Redding, CA to get background information on what types of data it would be most useful to collect when working to create a ML wildfire prediction tool using AI, subject: wildfire spread
-The orange part about a page down is where it gets most helpful to this project - the information he gave me was very good.*

 **What fires were you involved in?** I worked on: August Complex Fire (2020), Hirz Fire (2018), McFarland and Monument Fires(2021), South Fire(2019).